aws-cloudformation/cfn-lint/docs/customize_specifications.md

 ```

 #### Alter Resource/Parameter specifications
 The spec file overwrites values from the Regional spec files which give you the possible to alter the specifications for your own needs.
-A good example is making optional Parameters Required.
+A good example is making optional Parameters required.

 For example, to enforce tagging on an S3 bucket, the override file looks like this:
 ```